okamumu/nmarkov/README.md

-# relpy
+# nmarkov

-Python module for reliability computation
+Python module for numerical computation of Markov chains

 ## How to try